-Before hydration packs, hikes required carrying bottles of water by hand or backpack and longer hikes meant you had to carry considerable quantities of water.
+Before hydration backpacks, hikes required carrying bottles of water by hand or backpack and longer hikes meant you had to carry considerable quantities of water.
 The tube and valve on a hydration back made life much simpler and convenient, and it’s a tool that’s perfectly suited for hiking.

 We love to hike, so we use hydration packs all the time.
 Recently, we realized that we don’t really give much thought to our packs.
 We’ve been using the same ones for a while and they’re starting to get a bit old and worn, so we decided it was time to replace them with some newer models and see what we’ve been missing.

 Naturally, we wanted to purchase the best hydration backpacks possible, so we set out to see which packs made the grade.
 The following 10 reviews will compare some of the most popular options, using all the information we gathered during our testing to come up with the three best hydration packs for hiking this year.

 A Quick Glance at the Winners of 2023: